EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 Driver side is a little better by the non-existant bump stop.
 ![](images/9.jpg)

 The frame on the driver side was actually soft where the fuel neck passes through it.
-I gave it a good love tap with the 2.5lb sledge and instead of a solid clang it emitted a soft thump.
+I gave it a good love tap with the sledge hammer and instead of a solid clang it emitted a soft thump.
+This appears to be a common problem for XJs.
 ![](images/10.jpg)

 The slowly growing pile of rust and junk parts.
-I plan on fixing the gas tank skid plate down the road.
 ![](images/11.jpg)

+I set the gas tank skid plate aside as I'm thinking of fixing it.
+The majority of it is in good shape, but the edges where it mates to the frame are toast.

 I ended up dropping the gas tank since the tank was going to be in the way of some of the rust repair.
-I also didn't feel that comfortable with the idea of welding close to it.
+I also didn't feel that comfortable with the idea of welding so close to it.
 The straps holding it in had seen better days
 ![](images/12.jpg)

 With the rust looking worse, and worse I had no choice but to pull the rear interior.
 I needed to see what the floor looked like.